-(C) Unilateral Contract: They are one-sided contracts.
-A unilateral promise is a promise from one side only and intended to induce some action by the other party.
+(B) Executory Contract: An executory contract is one which is one in which one or both parties are still to perform their obligations.
+Such controls are future contracts.
+In such contracts, the consideration is the promise of performance or obligation.
+In executory contracts, the consideration for the promise made is promise from one side only and intended to induce some action by the other party.
 The promisee is not bound to act, for he gives no promise from his side.
 But if he carries out the act desired by the promisor, he can hold the promisor to his promise.
 His act is simultaneously acceptance of and consideration for the promise.
 "An act done at the request of the offeror in response to his promise is a consideration, and consideration in its essence is nothing else but the response to such a request."